thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 For a full explanation of this new syntax, take a look at [New syntax for textual template modes](https://github.com/thymeleaf/thymeleaf/issues/395)

-Also, sometimes it is handy to be able to just display expressions, as in:
+Sometimes it is also handy to be able to just display expressions, as in:

 ```html
     This product is called [[${product.name}]] and it's great!